emb-riscv/specs-markdown/improvements-upon-privileged.md

-However, from a technical point of view, for virtual memory systems, accessing system registers from code running in user mode requires 'punching' some holes into the virtual memory space to reach the special memory mapped registers, which adds some complexity.
+However, from a technical point of view, for virtual memory systems, accessing system registers from code running in user mode requires 'punching' some holes into the virtual memory space to reach the special memory mapped registers, which adds some complexity, and may cause havoc to the pipelines.
 But, since the specs require this mechanism for `mtime` and `mtimecmp`, it no longer matters if there are two or more such memory mapped registers.

 Fortunately, microcontrollers running without a MMU do not have this problem,